So I shot him back an email answering his questions and asking a few more of my own.

 By responding to me via voicemail, Darren got to the top of my stack.
 And when you’re prospecting, that’s all you’re trying to do.
 On the first dial, you aren’t trying to persuade someone to buy your stuff, or even to take a meeting.
 Your goal should be to get yourself to the top of your prospect’s to-do list.

 Sure, if Darren had simply answered my questions via email, it’s possible I still would have ended up buying from his company at some point.
 But it is also just as likely that I would have bought from someone else.
 What I can say for sure is that I definitely wouldn’t have acted as quickly as I did.

 When should you use a voicemail vs. an email?

 I’m not suggesting that you ignore electronic communication altogether.
 Show me a rep who only uses the phone and I’ll show you a rep who suffers poor accessibility.
 But show me a rep who only emails and I’ll show you someone with poor communication skills.

 You have to use both, but knowing which to use and when can be difficult.
 Different situations call for different approaches so I think it’s a fool’s errand to create rules that are too strict.
-Factors like your style, your client’s style, and what your relationship is like (in this instance, I started the conversation by becoming an inbound lead), all have to be considered.
+Factors like your style, your client’s style, what your relationship is like (in this instance, I started the conversation by becoming an inbound lead) all have to be considered.

 So how do you know which approach will be most effective?
 I suppose we could create a multi-layered “in this situation, use this” flow chart that details endless possible scenarios.
 But instead, I’d rather share an easier, more efficient technique to help guide your decision.